-The global deployment of HVT and ICT is summarized below.
-Examples of high-voltage direct current (HVDC) include voltage source converter HVDC (HVDC-VSC), as well as interoperability standards for ICT (e.g., IEC 61850) and the deployment of phasor measurement units (PMUs) for wide-area monitoring protection and control (WAMPAC).
+For the technology development examples are taken from high-voltage direct current (HVDC), as well as interoperability standards for ICT (e.g., IEC 61850) and the deployment of phasor measurement units (PMUs) for wide-area monitoring protection and control (WAMPAC).
+The reason is that these technologies has shown the most significant technology development in recent years.
+More details can be found in the documents: